pthom/Cling_Repl_Demo/Docker_xeus/Readme.md

-# Docker container in order to test cling
+# Docker container in order to run these demos

+The docker provided here will install `cling`, `miniconda`, `jupyter`, `xeus cling` , `opencv`; and it will configure jupyter notebook so that you can access it from your host computer.

 ## Create the container image
 ````bash